dave-code-ruiz/elkbledom/README.md

 ## Config

-After Setup, you can config two elkbledom params under Configuration -> Integrations -> search elkbledom integration -> Config.
+After Setup, you can config two elkbledom params under Settings -> Integrations -> search elkbledom integration -> Config.

 Reset color when led turn on: When led strip turn on, led reset to color white or not.
 This is needed if you want because i don´t know led strip state and is needed a reset.